Last Revised April 2019

 Meetings are presided over by the chairperson, or a representative, who follows Robert's Rules of Order.
 Minutes of these meetings are kept and copies are furnished to members of the department as well as to the appropriate officers of the university.
 Agenda for each meeting are prepared and distributed to the members at least one week before each meeting.
 Major business cannot be voted upon if it is not on the agenda.
 At meetings of committees detailed in the bylaws or others that may be established, participation is restricted to those members who are duly appointed to those committees by the chairperson of the department.

 The section of the faculty handbook relating to "The Departmental Chairperson" is automatically an operative part of the bylaws.
-Particularly to be noted for the chairperson of the Department of English is the following statement of duties: (1) to act as executive and administrative head of the department and to coordinate the various activities of the directors and committees; (2) to encourage excellence in teaching, research, and publication; (3) to supervise elections of members to the department council; (4) to consult with the Department Council, as well as other department members, relative to department policy and action; (5) to appoint the department officers; (6) to appoint the members of the various department committees, and to see that no one individual is over-burdened with such committee work; (7) to appoint the teachers of English courses on both the graduate and undergraduate level, and to consult the appropriate deans concerning times and places of the various courses; (8) to prepare the schedule of classes with the assistance of the assistant chairperson and the directors; (9) to consult teachers as to their preference in regard to courses, days, hours and campuses, and to attempt to see that preferences are honored as far as is consonant with the needs of the department and the means at his or her disposal; (10) to make recommendations to the deans and to the Committee on Faculty Appointments, with the advice of the Department Council, regarding dismissals and, in accordance with the guidelines on promotion and tenure, regarding promotions and tenure, and to make recommendations for salary increments, leaves of absence, and grants in aid; (11) to make recommendations to the deans, after soliciting advice at a meeting of the voting members of the department and after consulting with the directors on the needs of the department's programs, on positions to be filled; (12) to serve as the normal channel of communication on department matters between the department and various deans, the provost, and the president, as well as other university officers; (13) to prepare, with the advice of the department council, the department budget, and to disburse the funds received; (14) to appoint one member of the department as coordinator for all matters which concern the library and the purchase by the library of books in the field, and take whatever other steps may be useful in fostering library acquisitions in the field; (15) to keep all department records and correspondence; (16) to perform whatever other duties may be necessary for the efficient functioning of the Department of English.
+Particularly to be noted for the chairperson of the Department of English is the following statement of duties: (1) to act as executive and administrative head of the department and to coordinate the various activities of the directors and committees; (2) to encourage excellence in teaching, research, and publication; (3) to supervise elections of members to the Department Council and the tenure-track Promotion and Tenure Committee, and appointment of the non-tenure track Promotion Review Committees; (4) to consult with the Department Council, as well as other department members, relative to department policy and action; (5) to appoint the department officers; (6) to appoint the members of the various department committees, and to see that no one individual is over-burdened with such committee work; (7) to appoint the teachers of English courses on both the graduate and undergraduate level, and to consult the appropriate deans concerning times and places of the various courses; (8) to prepare the schedule of classes with the assistance of the assistant chairperson and the directors; (9) to consult teachers as to their preference in regard to courses, days, hours and campuses, and to attempt to see that preferences are honored as far as is consonant with the needs of the department and the means at his or her disposal; (10) to make recommendations to the deans and to the Committee on Faculty Appointments, with the advice of the tenure-track Promotion and Tenure Committee and the non-tenure track Promotion Review Committees, regarding promotion and tenure, and to make recommendations for salary increments, leaves of absence, and grants in aid; (11) to make recommendations to the deans, after soliciting advice at a meeting of the voting members of the department and after consulting with the directors on the needs of the department's programs, on positions to be filled; (12) to serve as the normal channel of communication on department matters between the department and various deans, the provost, and the president, as well as other university officers; (13) to prepare, with the advice of the department council, the department budget, and to disburse the funds received; (14) to appoint one member of the department as coordinator for all matters which concern the library and the purchase by the library of books in the field, and take whatever other steps may be useful in fostering library acquisitions in the field; (15) to keep all department records and correspondence; (16) to perform whatever other duties may be necessary for the efficient functioning of the Department of English.